 visual interest without distraction.
 This decor choice is ideal for homeowners

 who want a bold yet sophisticated dining room statement.
+Choose images with

 strong composition and contrast.
 Simple frames keep the focus on the